awesomemotive/wp-simple-pay-lite/readme.txt

 == Changelog ==

-= 1.5.4 - TODO =
+= 1.5.4 - October 17, 2016 =

-* Fix: Removed multiple Stripe API Keys support from shortcode attributes.
-Added it as filters instead.
+* Tweak: Removed alternate Stripe API key support using shortcode attributes due to reliability issues.
+They must now be added through filters.
 * Dev: Now sending application info with each Stripe API call to assist Stripe in debugging issues with accounts using the plugin.
 * Dev: Updated to Stripe PHP library v4.0.0.